GreatCowBASIC/Help/output/md/overview_linux_operating_system.md

 <div class="orderedlist">

-1. Install FreeBasic from your distributions repository or
+1. Install FreeBasic from your distribution’s repository or
     <http://www.freebasic.net/wiki/CompilerInstalling>
 2. Download the "GCBASIC - Linux Distribution" from SourceForge at
     <https://sourceforge.net/projects/gcbasic/files/>